eskil/authed_app/README.md

 ## Session controller

-Sessions are managed by `new` which is the login form, `create` which is a login form submit and `delete` which is the logout.
+Sessions are managed by `new/2` which is the login form, `create/2` which is a login form submit and `delete/2` which is the logout.

 Add the SessionController in `web/controllers/session_controller.ex`.